 Don’t think of social media as a channel for the younger generation only.

-Roll out a monthly newsletter that talks about new products, company updates, interesting developments in your field and also provides links to any blog posts you’ve written in that month.
-Make sure all your prospects are on the mailing list (or give them the option to opt in)!
+Roll out a monthly newsletter that talks about new products, company updates, and interesting developments in your field and also provide links to any blog posts you’ve written in that month.
+Make sure all your prospects are on the mailing list (or give them the option to opt-in)!